Onaabdin-giizis/Onaabani-giizis; Snowcrust Moon (March 20, 2019)

 Who is Nibaad Misaabe and where did he come from?

-Our ancestors knew Wiinabozho, who was also known as Nanabijou, or Nanabush, as the First Man who walked the Earth, a supernatural Grandfather and a Teacher who a long time ago was sent to Earth to clear the path for those who came after him, and to give names to each and every part of Creation, including the lakes, rivers, and islands that make up the vast area that would become known as Anishinaabe Aki, the Great Land of the Anishinaabeg…
+Our ancestors knew Wenabozho, who was also known as Nanabijou, or Nanabush, as the First Man (or Elder Brother) who walked the Earth, a supernatural Grandfather and a Teacher who a long time ago was sent to Earth to clear the path for those who came after him, and to give names to each and every part of Creation, including the lakes, rivers, and islands that make up the vast area that would become known as Anishinaabe Aki, the Great Land of the Anishinaabeg…

 Mii sa ekoozid.
 Miigwech gibizindaw noongom mii dash gidibaajimotoon wa’aw zaagi’iwewin-aadizookaan.
 And that is the end of the story.
 Thank you for listening today, for allowing me to relate to you this sacred love story.
 Giga-waabamin wayiiba, I hope to see you again soon.